Categories

 I think the amazing thing is how much technology has changed over the last five years.
 Without the ability to sync based on audio waveforms (in my mind pioneered by Bruce Sharpe at Singular Software) I doubt we’d be able to get decent audio on this journey.
 At a minimum we’d need one additional person; a bunch of Lockit boxes (or similar) and a lot more fuss before a shoot.
 So, like the video side, the convergence of technology is what makes this production even plausible within the limits.

-4 responses to “Solar Odyssey Audio Choices”
+4 replies on “Solar Odyssey Audio Choices”

 Thanks to both Steve’s for the suggestions.
 Steve S, already using the ATR 3350’s into Zoom H1s